Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 Experience – – – PRICELESS!

-Already thinking about taking another road trip of similar type.
-I do recommend the GRR but it’s not for everyone.
-If you get a chance, give it a try for a few hundred miles and it might “grow on you”.
+Already thinking about taking another road trip of a similar type.
+I do recommend the GRR, but it’s not for everyone.
+If you get a chance, give it a try for a few hundred miles, and it might “grow on you”.
 Someday, I’ll drive the GRR from the Twin Cities north to the source of the Mississippi in Lake Itasca in northern Minnesota.
 Probably been on a number of those roads over the years but want to drive it all in one stretch.

 Driving the part from Natchez to the Gulf of Mexico is also a “wanna do” but would take more of a commitment.

-Along the way, I talked with a few others who had done much of the road as well.
+Along the way, I talked with a few others who had also done much of the road.
 All enjoyed the experience.
-However, all agreed a person could easily spend two months if you wanted to see most of what the GRR has to offer.
+However, all agreed a person could easily spend two months if they wanted to see most of what the GRR has to offer.

 Realized just how much the river is “America’s water highway” for commercial shipping.
 And realized that one Lock and Dam looks “pretty much” like another!